 Course numbering - In the academic calendar a course number has four digits (lab courses have five); in the schedule of classes there are two additional characters.
 The first digit in the course number indicates the year of study in which a course is usually taken; the fourth digit indicates the course weight.
 In the fifth place, 'L' indicates a lab course; the sixth digit indicates the section and the seventh the term in which it is taken: 1 for fall term, 2 for winter term and 0 for both terms, eg. Recr 1213 X1 is a first year course which is offered in the fall term and is worth 3h credit.
-Recr 1210L X1 is the lab associated to the RECR 1213 course which is offered in the fall term and is offered in the fall term and is a non-credit requirement.
+Recr 4210L X1 is the lab associated to the RECR 4213 course which is offered in the fall term.

-Core courses - courses required that must be taken to fulfill the requirements of a degree.
+Core courses required that must be taken to fulfill the requirements of a degree.